 Withdrawal from the University is defined as a removal from all courses for all current semesters, sessions, or terms.
 The last day to drop a course will be assigned for each term, session or semester based on 65% completion of the length of the course.
-Dates will be published on the Schedule of classes and the Academic Records web page (trojan.troy.edu/records/).
-The 65% rule also applies to International teaching locations.
+Dates will be published on the Schedule of Classes and the Academic Records web page.
+The 65% rule also applies to international teaching locations.

-From Early Registration through Late Registration-Free Course Schedule Adjustment Period
+From Early Registration through Late Registration-Free

+Course Schedule Adjustment Period

-Students who wish to withdraw from all classes prior to the last day of late registration must CANCEL their registration in writing through the designated withdrawal official (DWO) located on the Academic Records web page (trojan.trov.edu/records/).
+Students who wish to withdraw from all classes prior to the last day of late registration must CANCEL their registration in writing through the designated withdrawal official (DWO) located on the Academic Records web page.
 Written cancellation does not require the completion of the withdrawal form or an exit interview.
 Tuition and refundable fees will be returned.